simonesilvestroni/m2m-website/_posts/2022-05-02-build-a-human-readable-rss-with-jekyll.md

 - useful author information directly in each post, for easy contact information;
 - a "reply via email" link at the end of each post, visible on any RSS reader.

+{: .notice }
 {% include pattern-figure.html image="/assets/images/rss-feed-head.png" alt="Author contact info" caption="Author contact info at the top of a post" width="720" height="286" %}

+{: .notice }
 {% include pattern-figure.html image="/assets/images/rss-feed-footer.png" alt="A reply link at the bottom of each post" caption="A reply link at the bottom of each post" width="720" height="274" %}

 The CSS file attached to the XSL presentation is so small that I didn't bother to minify it.
-The sum of 3 files are less than 5 KB.
+The weight of the files amount to less than `5 KB`.

 ## Before & after